Back to Blog

 5 Lifestyle Changes That Actually Lower Blood Pressure

-Dr. Ben SofferFebruary 25, 20263 min read
+Dr. Ben SofferFebruary 3, 20264 min read

 5 Lifestyle Changes That Actually Lower Blood Pressure

-• Fruits and vegetables (8–10 servings/day)
+• Fruits and vegetables (8 to 10 servings a day)

 • Whole grains

-• Lean proteins (fish, poultry, beans)
+• Lean proteins: fish, poultry, beans

 • Low-fat dairy

-• Limited saturated fat and added sugars
+• Reduced saturated fat and added sugar

-2. Reduce Sodium Intake
+2. Reduce sodium

-• Regular physical activity (double benefit)
+• Regular physical activity (counts twice)

 • Adequate sleep (see below)

-5. Prioritize Sleep
+5. Prioritize sleep

-• Consistent bedtime and wake time
+• Consistent bedtime and wake time, weekends included

-• Cool, dark bedroom
+• Cool, dark bedroom (65 to 68 degrees)

-• No screens 30 minutes before bed
+• No screens in the 30 minutes before bed

-• Limiting caffeine after noon
+• No caffeine after noon if you're sleep-sensitive

 high blood pressure